teemuniskanen/docs/docs/api/fhir/custom-rest.md

 A list of available programs are available at the address `[base-url]/coaching/programs` and the individual programs can be accessed at `[base-url]/coaching/programs/[id]`.
 So for example, on ebmedscloud.org, a coaching program can be retrieved by doing a HTTP GET on the URL `https://ebmedscloud.org/api/fhir/v1/coaching/programs/5`.

-The format of the CoachingPlanDefinition is described in more detail in the EBMeDS 2.0 [FHIR resources listing](resources.md#coachingplandefinition).
+The format of the CoachingPlanDefinition is described in more detail in the EBMEDS 2.0 [FHIR resources listing](resources.md#coachingplandefinition).